Ministry of Health Research Seed Grant Program

 CALL FOR PROPOSALS

-In partnership with the Ministry of Health, UBC Health is offering funding of up to $50,000 to researchers from UBC Vancouver and UBC Okanagan to address a specific research question identified by the Ministry of Health.
+In partnership with the Ministry of Health, UBC Health is offering funding to researchers from UBC Vancouver and UBC Okanagan to address specific research questions identified by the Ministry of Health.

-Please consult the program timeline for key dates.
-If you have any questions, contact Aoife Tierney, Project Coordinator, UBC Health at aoife.tierney@ubc.ca.
+If you have any questions, contact Aoife Tierney, Project Coordinator, UBC Health, at aoife.tierney@ubc.ca.

 Open All